-The IRS is the only federally agency most businesses will register with.
+The IRS is the only federal agency most businesses will register with.
 File your business with the IRS to receive your federal tax ID, which doubles as your Employer Identification Number (EIN).
 You will need an EIN to pay federal taxes, hire employees, open a bank account, and apply for other business licenses and permits.

 Beyond that, Federal Registration is required if your business activities are regulated by a federal agency.
-This list provided by the SBA, breaks down the industry and what agencies are responsible for issuing the registration.
+This list provided by the SBA breaks down the industry and what agencies are responsible for issuing the registration.

 If you want to trademark your business or brand, file with the United States Patent and Trademark office.

 In Georgia, your business will also need to be registered with the Secretary of State.
 This registration will cost you less than $300, but you will need a registered agent to file.
 A registered agent receives official papers and legal documents on behalf of your company.
-Once you are registered with the Secretary of State you will also need to register with Georgia Department of Revenue.
+Once you are registered with the Secretary of State you will also need to register with the Georgia Department of Revenue.

 - Open a business banking account

 Once you are ready to begin accepting or spending money as a business, you should open a business bank account.
 Business bank accounts offer more protection by keeping personal and business funds separate.
-Building a business banking relationship makes it easier to get the resources your business needs when you need it.
+Building a business banking relationship makes it easier to get the resources your business needs when you need them.
 SunMark offers financing options for all kinds of businesses.
 SunMark also offers treasury solutions that help your business operate efficiently and allows you to focus on growing your business.

 To open your with SunMark business account, you will need: